llagerlof/websitetableexporter/README.md

    - **Markdown**: Export as Markdown table format
 3. **Click any export button** to copy the data to your clipboard
 4. **Paste the data** into your preferred application

+### Toggle Button Visibility
+1. **Click the extension icon** in your browser's toolbar to open the popup
+2. **Click "Hide buttons"** to hide all export buttons from tables on the current page
+3. **Click "Show buttons"** to make the buttons visible again
+4. **Note**: This setting resets when the page is refreshed - it does not persist between page loads

 ## 🎯 Use Cases